 In March 2016 Dave published a dark poetry collection – Reclaiming The Beat.
 This contemporary work deals with life, love and death in an ever-changing modern world and has received great reviews by world famous Welsh novelist Catrin Collier and award-winning poets Sally Spedding and Kathy Miles.

-Dave’s books can be bought direct from this web site, from all good book stores and are also available for download with Amazon Kindle and other platforms.
+Dave’s books can be bought direct from the author at the numerous book fairs he attends throughout south Wales, this web site, from all good book stores and are also available for download with Amazon Kindle and other platforms.

 To connect with Dave just use the links below: